felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

-In [Jest we implement a table driven](https://jestjs.io/docs/en/api#testeachtablename-fn-timeout "Jest documentation on table driven tests") test as follows.
+In [Jest, we implement a table-driven](https://jestjs.io/docs/en/api#testeachtablename-fn-timeout "Jest documentation on table driven tests") test as follows.

 ```js
 import { fib } from './fib';